 - Soak in some salt water and then rinse and dry.
 Many recipes did not do this.
 I tested both on the same batch and the soaked and dried are definitely crispier.

-- I wanted a touch of oil and regular PAM is canola oil.
-A fast spray on the parchment and on the top of the potatoes gives a little oil taste with very little oil.
+- I wanted a touch of oil, and regular PAM is canola oil.
+A fast spray on the parchment and the top of the potatoes gives a little oil taste with very little oil.
 Read healthier.
 I believe you can do this without oil if you want.
-The amount of oil effects cooking time.
+The amount of oil affects cooking time.

-- A little sprinkle of course salt and you’re ready to go.
+- A little sprinkle of coarse salt and you’re ready to go.
 Experimentation with spices and other tastes is encouraged here.

 - I see no reason to be flipping a thin chip in a microwave.